-If it is not time for your bees to hatch, you can place the mason bee container in a cool, dark place to keep them dormant, such as a garage or refrigerator.
+If it is not time for your bees to hatch, you can place the mason bee box in a cool, dark place to keep them dormant, such as a garage that stays between 40°F-50°F or a refrigerator.

 Choose a place with shelter from the wind and rain, out of reach from pets and small children.
 Hang the house so that the tubes are horizontal.
 Placing the nest within 200 to 300 feet from a nectar source is important because mason bees do not travel long distances.

 Mason bees like morning sun during their active stage, between March and early June.
 During the summer they need shade while the larva are hatching in the tubes.
 Good spots for placing nests are close under the eaves of the east facing side of a house, or 5-8 feet high on a solid branch of a deciduous tree.

 Adult bees stop foraging by early summer, and so you will stop seeing bee activity in the garden.
 The cocoons that have been laid inside the nesting boxes will mature over the summer until they are fully developed as adults by the fall.
 The adults overwinter inside the cocoon.
 Care can be taken to ensure higher emergence of young bees in the spring by protecting the developing larvae, and harvesting and cleaning the cocoons.

 STORING NESTING TUBES AND BLOCKS (July to August)